stakater-archive/StakaterCloudDocs-Archived/content/sre/faq/faqs.md

 ### How to add new worker nodes to the cluster?

 You need to open a support case; until the feature is added to portal

+### How do I make configuration changes to my cluster?

+An administrative user has the ability to add/remove users and projects, manage project quotas, view cluster usage statistics, and change the default project template.
+Admins can also scale a cluster up or down, and even delete an existing cluster.

+You need to open a support case; until we allow customers to have admin users in the clusters.